CO2 Emissions Marine

 Combustion Emissions No CO₂, lower NOₓ with SCR* Higher CO₂, NOₓ, and particulate matter

-Toxicity Highly toxic and corrosive Less toxic than methanol if ingested
+Toxicity Highly toxic and corrosive Less toxic than ammonia if ingested

 Flash Point Not flammable under normal conditions ~60°C